What are the differences in content between the two general chemistry sequences?

-A potential chemistry or chemical engineering student should take the sequence appropriate to his or her background.
+A potential chemistry or chemical engineering student should take the sequence appropriate to his or her background, based on their placement test results.
 Both sequences fulfill the general chemistry requirement, and both will give a student a proper background to go on in further study.

 If a student takes Chem 31M and does poorly, should they take Chem 31B the following quarter?

 No. Chem 31A is a prerequisite for Chem 31B, and the material covered in Chem 31B will only cover half of the material in Chem 31M.
-If you need to retake Chem 31M, you should just re-enroll in Chem 31M in the Autumn quarter.
+If you need to retake Chem 31M, you must re-enroll in Chem 31M in the following Autumn quarter.